Changes to visiting arrangements. For more details visit our Coronavirus page

 We also have information on our Coronavirus advice page which you may find helpful.

-Children that are attending for surgery are being swabbed for COVID-19 48 hours before the surgery.
+Children that are attending for surgery are being requested to undertake a lateral flow test COVID-19, 48 hours before the surgery.
 They do not have to isolate and they will be admitted to the children’s ward for surgery.

 - Please follow the link to see a short film created by the Young Persons Advisory Group at Birmingham Hospital, explaining PPE to young patients.
 The purpose of the film is to reduce any worries that you may have regarding PPE that the staff will need to wear, and prepare patients before their admission to hospital.
 Click here to view the PPE video.